-Our group develops new methods for Cardiovascular Magnetic Resonance Imaging (CMRI) with the goal of faster, more robust, and quantitative imaging.
+Our group develops new methods for (Cardiovascular) Magnetic Resonance Imaging (MRI) with the goal of faster, more robust, and quantitative imaging.
 Our research interests extend from the development of fundamentally new measurement techniques to the translation of new methods into clinical use.
-A long-term aim is to replace all traditional methods in CMRI which currently still rely on repeated breathholds and synchronization to an ECG with fast free-breathing techniques.
-A major achievement towards this was the development of a new method that allows two-dimensional imaging in real-time.
+A long-term aim is to replace all traditional methods in MRI which currently still rely on repeated breathholds and synchronization to an ECG with fast free-breathing techniques.
+A major step towards this goal was the development of a new method that allows two-dimensional imaging in real-time.
 Methodologically, we mostly focus on computational imaging methods that combine advanced numerical algorithms for image reconstruction with jointly designed data acquisition techniques.

 Continuous advances in hardware and software have made it possible to image dynamic processes in the human body in real-time with good quality using MRI.